tiny-tpu-v2/tiny-tpu/README.md

 ## What is a gtkw file?
 Stores the signals for make show_<MODULE_NAME>.
 Only need to save it once, after running gtkwave waveforms/<MODULE_NAME>.vcd

+# one-off (current terminal only)
+export GSETTINGS_SCHEMA_DIR=$(brew --prefix)/share/glib-2.0/schemas
+gtkwave loss.vcd

+^^ run this command is GTKWAVE is not letting u save the waveform!!